 Drugs Aren’t the Only Addiction

-Dr. Jay Holder, D.C.—A chiropractor who himself touts the benefits of chiropractic care in addiction recovery—said there are five primary addictions: work, food, sex, gambling, and drugs (including alcohol).
-“Each one of those simple terms is huge arenas in clinical treatment, he added.
+Dr. Jay Holder, D.C.—A chiropractor who himself touts the benefits of chiropractic care in addiction recovery—said there are five primary addictions:

 How Chiropractic Care Can Help

 The human spine contains neurotransmitters.
 These connections act like wires that carry information and signals between the brain and the rest of the body.